 Researchers from the University of Chinese Academy of Sciences and the Innovation Academy for Microsatellites have published a study in Satellite Navigation presenting a novel, two-level timing system using a sparse sampling Long Short-Term Memory (LSTM) algorithm to enhance the precision and stability of satellite navigation time-keeping.

 The study proposes a two-level satellite timing system to improve the high-precision autonomous timing capability of navigation satellites.
-The first level uses multiple on each satellite to form a stable time scale, while the second level integrates these individual time scales into a constellation-level time scale using inter-satellite links (ISLs).
+The first level uses multiple atomic clocks on each satellite to form a stable time scale, while the second level integrates these individual time scales into a constellation-level time scale using inter-satellite links (ISLs).

 A key innovation is the use of a sparse sampling LSTM algorithm, which significantly enhances the accuracy of long-term clock error predictions.
 Simulation results show that the frequency stability of the spaceborne time scale improves markedly with this approach.